cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 * Contribute to the Cosmos SDK, IBC, and Tendermint BFT consensus development.
 * Get support for enterprise solutions, which you are developing.

-Head right to the [What's Next section](../whats-next/index.md) to find useful information to launch your journey into the Cosmos universe.
+Head to the [What's Next section](../whats-next/index.md) to find useful information to launch your journey into the Cosmos universe.